usegalaxy-eu/pulsar-deployment/README.md

 which has all of the required components (docker, singularity, autofs, CVMFS) to act as a galaxy compute node as part of a condor cluster.
 The terraform plans in this repository define how these images can be deployed to OpenStack.
+You can read more about [terraform on their site.](https://www.terraform.io/) We use it in lieu of manually launching VMs on openstack or ansible/custom scripts to launch VMs since those do not provide a declarative workflow.

 When you deploy this onto your OpenStack, this is just a normal HTCondor cluster + NFS Server.
 The NFS server is included by default, but you can remove